RunestoneInteractive/RunestoneComponents/runestone/common/project_template/_sources/overview.rst

 questions provide a way for the students to check themselves as they go along.
 The questions also provide feedback so that you can understand why an answer may or may not be correct.

-.. mchoice:: 1524142112
+.. mchoice:: question1_1
-    :correct: b
+   :correct: a
-    :answer_a: Peanuts
+   :answer_a: Python
-    :answer_b: Cashews
+   :answer_b: Java
-    :feedback_a: They're ok, but cashews are better.
-    :feedback_b: Good job.

-    Peanuts or cashews?
+   :answer_c: C
+   :answer_d: ML
+   :feedback_a: Yes, Python is a great language to learn, whether you are a beginner or an experienced programmer.
+   :feedback_b: Java is a good object oriented language but it has some details that make it hard for the beginner.
+   :feedback_c: C is an imperative programming language that has been around for a long time, but it is not the one that we use.
+   :feedback_d: No, ML is a functional programming language.
+You can use Python to write functional programs as well.

+   What programming language does this site help you to learn?

 This next type of question allows more than one correct answer to be required.
 The feedback will tell you whether you have the correct number as well as the feedback for each.

-.. mchoice:: 152414d
+.. mchoice:: question1_2
-    :multiple_answers:
+    :multipleanswers:
-    :correct: a, c
+    :correct: a,b,d
-    :random:
-    :answer_a: Hi
+    :answer_a: red
-    :answer_b: Bye
+    :answer_b: yellow
-    :answer_c: Aloha
+    :answer_c: black
-    :feedback_a: Feedback for Hi
-    :feedback_b: Feedback for Bye
-    :feedback_c: Feedback for Aloha
+    :answer_d: green
+    :feedback_a: Red is a definitely on of the colors.
+    :feedback_b: Yes, yellow is correct.
+    :feedback_c: Remember the acronym...ROY G BIV.
+B stands for blue.

-    Here is the question...
+    :feedback_d: Yes, green is one of the colors.

+    Which colors might be found in a rainbow? (choose all that are correct)

 Another type of question allows you as the instructor to ask for a value.
 You can test for the value using Pythons regular expressions.
 For example:

-.. fillintheblank:: fill1412
+.. fillintheblank:: fill1512

     .. blank:: blank21
-        :correct: \\bblue\\b
+        :correct: \\b31\\b
-        :feedback1: ("\\bred\\b", "You are an awful person.")
+        :feedback1: ("\\b25\\b", "That's base 10!")
-        :feedback2: (".*", "(Hint: Sail Norse)")
+        :feedback2: (".*", "25 in octal please!")

-        What is the best color?
+        What is the value of 25 expressed as an octal number (base 8)?

 And finally here is a way of giving your students some simple programming problems where the code is already there for them but not indented or in the correct order.
 Use drag-and-drop to get everthing right.